curtbraz/SlackAndTwitterToLED/README.md

 # Description
 This script watches a Slack channel and posts the most recent message to a scrolling Betabrite LED sign until terminated.
 If the most recent message contains a Hashtag, it searches Twitter and posts the most recent Twitter post matching that Hashtag on a specified interval or until another message in the Slack channel is posted.
 Run it in a Cron job on a Raspberry Pi for zero maintenance and place it anywhere!
+Big thanks to Abraham Williams for the twitteroauth scripts!

 # Instructions
 1) Obtain Slack API Information (https://api.slack.com/)